-- 1. Analyze feature-length screenplays and films and apply what they've learned to their own writing. - 2.
+- 1. Analyze feature-length screenplays and films and apply what they have learned to their own writing. - 2.
 Develop original stories and characters for the screen. - 3.
-Outline, write, and revise the first act of an original feature-length script. - Critique and revise work. - 5.
+Outline, write, and revise a complete, original feature-length screenplay. - 4.
+Critique and revise work. - 5.
 Format script correctly using specialized software.